playlogo/billig/notes.md

 ## Electronics - 2 Controller boards / MBs

-Since this print uses two MBs with 4 stepper drivers each I need to split the 6 steppers between them.
+Since this printer uses two Control boards (MBs) with only 4 stepper drivers each I need to split the 6 steppers between them.

-One board will only handle both Z-Steppers and one heatbed.
+The first board will only control the two Z-Steppers and one heatbed.
-The other board will handle both Y-Steppers, the one X-Stepper, the extruder, the hotend and one heatbed.
+The second board will control the two Y-Steppers, the one X-Stepper, the extruder, the hotend and one heatbed.

-This shouldn't cause any problems, since the Z-Axis is the slowest and least used Axis and any possible delay between the two MBs shouldn't matter.
+This shouldn't cause any problems, since the Z-Axis is the slowest and least used axis, and any possible delay between the two MBs shouldn't really matter.